Skip to main content

 #

-What: Tomatoes and peppers stuffed with rice, herbs, and sometimes meat.
+What: Tomatoes and peppers stuffed with herbed rice, sometimes with a bit of meat.
+Classic summer dish when tomatoes are at their peak.

 Seafood